 [To be more exact, it’s a hollow box with thickness so that when I implement the light material, it will diffuse the light correctly like a real physical lens.]

-Normally, I like to keep my models perfect and clean, but for the sake of this tutorial, I shall match the dirty, battled look of the helmet as seen in the movie.
+Normally, I like to keep my models perfect and clean.
+But for the sake of this tutorial, I shall match the dirty, battled look of the helmet as seen in the movie.

 It shouldn’t take you long into the tutorial to realize I’ve given an almost “holy grail” status to the Edge Fillet effect.